Guide to Evagrius Ponticus

 57 1

 Since you are mortal, you should not be very disheartened concerning the falling asleep of our revered father.
 “For we are proceeding to meet him, but he is not returning to us.”
 My desire, then, concerning all I have is this: I pledged a vow before God when I entered the rank of monks that after the death of my father nothing on the earth would be left for me, but I would spend it all as alms for the Lord.
+According to your word, then, you wrote to us in the time when sadness was burning you.
+But I, though also in lamentation, was called upon for this letter, and I was compelled to write these things that I received from you.

 2